-10 These errors and their respective dollar value exceed the 144 errors totaling \$5,358,342 because the 106 disbursements totaling \$3,184,550 for inadequate purposes also had inaccurate addresses.
+12 These errors and their respective dollar value exceed the 144 errors totaling \$5,358,342 because the 106 disbursements totaling \$3,184,550 for inadequate purposes also had inaccurate addresses.
 Each of these disbursements were counted once toward the total errors.

-In response to the Interim Audit Report recommendation, USVAF stated it was "...in the process of amending its reports to disclose accurate addresses and purposes and to address the FEC's recommendation pertaining to disclosing itemized disbursements."
-Further, USVAF continued to deny it violated the applicable statute or that it lacked or had inadequate disclosure information and maintained that this information was correctly reported.
-USVAF stated that "The purported errors relate to accounting practices, specifically memo entries for payments, that § 30109(b) does not specifically address.
 The provision does not impose requirements that a committee disclose "payees" as a "memo entry".
-To improve its processes, USVAF stated that it "will separate each wire transfer to the specific vendor," so that there is one vendor payment per transfer, rather than multiple vendor payments per transfer.
+To improve its processes, USVAF stated that it would "separate each wire transfer to the specific vendor," so that there is one vendor payment per transfer, rather than multiple vendor payments per transfer.
 Finally, USVAF reiterated that three vendors changed their names and addresses in August 2018 but "the payments from USVAF to the vendors from August 2018 through December 2018 correlate to the vendor's invoice number as reported."

 USVAF filed amended disclosure reports in response to the Interim Audit Report recommendation, however, it did not correct the aforementioned disclosure errors pertaining to the 144 vendor payments totaling \$5,358,342.
-The Audit staff also notes that the disclosure errors included in this finding did not involve any "payees, memo entries", or "wire transfers" as referenced in USVAF's response.
+The Audit staff also noted that the disclosure errors included in this finding did not involve any "payees, memo entries", or "wire transfers" as referenced in USVAF's response.

-The Audit staff acknowledges that USVAF's amended disclosure reports contained different addresses for three of its vendors than USVAF reported previously.
-However, the addresses disclosed on the amended reports continue to appear inaccurate for the following reasons:
+The Audit staff acknowledged that USVAF's amended disclosure reports contained different addresses for three of its vendors than USVAF reported previously.
+However, the addresses disclosed on the amended reports continued to appear inaccurate for the following reasons:

-- USVAF's original filings disclosed an identical physical address in Las Vegas, Nevada for all three vendors' transactions; - USVAF's amended reports disclosed different UPS street addresses11 in states other than Nevada as the vendors' addresses; - The documentation USVAF provided during the course of the audit demonstrates that the vendors' address during the audit period was the Las Vegas, Nevada address; and - USVAF did not submit any additional documentation to demonstrate that the UPS vendor addresses disclosed on its amended reports were the actual contemporaneous addresses of the vendors.
+- USVAF's original filings disclosed an identical physical address in Las Vegas, Nevada for all three vendors' transactions; - USVAF's amended reports disclosed different UPS street addresses13 in states other than Nevada as the vendors' addresses; - The documentation USVAF provided during the course of the audit demonstrated that the vendors' address during the audit period was the Las Vegas, Nevada address; and - USVAF did not submit any additional documentation to demonstrate that the UPS vendor addresses disclosed on its amended reports were the actual contemporaneous addresses of the vendors.

 Regarding its vendors' change of address in August 2018, USVAF stated that the vendor addresses could be verified by its invoices and its disclosure reports.
-The Audit staff notes that these addresses do not match the addresses on the amended disclosure reports.
-The Audit staff further notes that Commission regulations require accurate address reporting for each payee even if the identity of the payee is correctly disclosed per 11 CFR \$104.3(b)(3)(i) and 104.14(d).
+The Audit staff noted that these addresses did not match the addresses on the amended disclosure reports.
+The Audit staff further noted that Commission regulations require accurate address reporting for each payee even if the identity of the payee is correctly disclosed per 11 CFR §§104.3(b)(3)(i) and 104.14(d).